hazikchaudhry/valocity-recruitment-engineering-test-main/README.md

 Saw another repeated code block for increasing, made a helper method for that as well, only replaced exact code for small improvements, passed all test cases so refactor is good, After each increase or decrease it would be nice if the user got a print message so confirm the system status.

+Did some small refactoring for the expiry of the item, this could be useful in future, passed all tests